doged-io/doged/doc/JSON-RPC-interface.md

 ## Versioning

-The RPC interface might change from one major version of Dogecash to the next.
+The RPC interface might change from one major version of doged to the next.
 This makes the RPC interface implicitly versioned on the major version.
 The version tuple can be retrieved by e.g. the `getnetworkinfo` RPC in `version`.